rokkro/earthviewpaper/README.md

 # Earthviewpaper
-Earthviewpaper grabs a random image from Google's Earthview site ( https://earthview.withgoogle.com ) to use as your wallpaper.
+Earthviewpaper grabs a random image from Google's Earthview site ( https://earthview.withgoogle.com ) and sets it as your wallpaper.

 #####Requires Python 3.